Engineering work experience

 - Arup - summer internships and industrial placements from a few weeks to up to 12 months in areas such as structural and civil engineering.

 - BAE Systems - runs 12-week summer internship programmes in aerospace, electrical, mechanical and software engineering.
-You'll also find 12-month industrial placements in areas such as mechanical engineering, software engineering and naval architecture.
+You'll also find 12-month industrial placements in mechanical engineering, software engineering and naval architecture.

-- Boeing - both 12-week and 12-month internships are available with the aerospace and defence organisation in electrical, flight, industrial, mechanical and structural, and systems engineering.
+- Boeing - 12-week and 12-month internships are available with the aerospace and defence organisation in electrical, flight, industrial, mechanical, structural, and systems engineering.

-- EDF Energy - apply for a 12-month industry programme in mechanical engineering, research and development or nuclear safety and quality.
+- EDF Energy - apply for a 12-month industry placement in mechanical engineering, research and development or nuclear safety and quality.

 - GSK - a year-long engineering industrial placement in automation, chemical, electrical or mechanical engineering.

-- Rolls-Royce - you can take part in either a 10-week summer internship or a 12-month internship in engineering and technology (held in Derby and Bristol).
+- Rolls-Royce - you can choose between a 10-week summer internship or a 12-month internship in engineering and technology (held in Derby and Bristol).

-- Tesco - a 10-week technology software engineering summer internship held in Hertfordshire and London.
+- Tesco - a 10-week technology software engineering summer internship based in Hertfordshire and London.

 What other work experience opportunities are available?